 Non normative comment

-If the server does not support Reply Info, or the Server is not configured to return Reply Info for this Client, it should not return Reply Info in the CONNACK.
+If the Server does not support Reply Info, or the Server is not configured to return Reply Info for this Client, it should not return Reply Info in the CONNACK.

 See section 4.10 for more information about how request /response works.